apache/nuttx/boards/xtensa/esp32/esp32-core/README.txt

   -----
   OpenOCD currently doesn't have a FLASH driver for ESP32, so you can load code into IRAM only via JTAG.
 FLASH-resident sections like .FLASH.rodata will fail to load.
-The bootloader in ROM doesn't parse ELF, so any imag which is bootloaded from FLASH has to be converted into a custom image format first.
+The bootloader in ROM doesn't parse ELF, so any image which is bootloaded from FLASH has to be converted into a custom image format first.